tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

     Several modern icon fonts such as `Font Awesome 6 <https://fontawesome.com/download>`__ have a desktop variant that uses *ligatures* to specify icons.
-This allows you to specify icons by entering their name directly in the **Text** property of any node that can display fonts.
+This allows you to specify icons by entering their name directly in the :uiproperty:`Text` property of any node that can display fonts.
 Once the icon's name is fully entered as text (such as ``house``), it will be replaced by the icon.